-To recognize the importance of trees and celebrate the tradition of Arbor Day, a National Holiday started in Nebraska, UNMC traditionally holds a tree planting ceremony.
-The entire campus is invited to the event, information about the tree being planted is available to attendees, and the event is covered by campus and local media.
+To recognize the importance of trees and celebrate the tradition of Arbor Day, a National Holiday started in Nebraska, UNMC traditionally holds a Arbor Day Observance Ceremony.
+The entire campus is invited to the event, guests/public are welcome, information about the tree being planted is available to attendees, free trees are given away and the event is covered by campus media.
+Local media was unable to attend this year due to an emergency event.

-This year was no exception, with 2 Eastern Redbuds planted in front of the Durham Research Center II on April 20th, 2015.
-These trees are native to Nebraska, fit the space well, and provide a beautiful entrance to the building as they flank the main door.
+For the 2016 observance a Serviceberry tree was planted in a rain garden in the Michael Sorrell Center Student Plaza on April 29th, 2016.
+These trees are native to Nebraska, fit the space well, and will help to reduce rain runoff as they grow and while the young Bur Oaks mature.
 In addition to the tree planting, an arborist was on hand to answer questions about trees on campus and at home.
-Serviceberry trees were given away free to all attendees, as well as 200 packets of indigenous wildflowers by the local Natural Resource District.
+Elderberry trees were given away free to all attendees, as well as 200 packets of indigenous wildflowers by the local Natural Resource District.
 Attendees were also encouraged to provide feedback on the campus tree plan and Tree Campus USA application, and to provide suggestions for what they would like to see.
 This feedback and suggestions were taken to campus leadership.